tony-shifflett/lessonOne/README.md

 Let's take a look at the true power of css and what it can do by visiting: [CSS Zen Garden](http://www.csszengarden.com).

-This site provides developers static HTML content which they are not allowed to edit but have the freedom to use CSS in any capacity to implement their own design using the existing content.
+This site provides developers static HTML content which they are not allowed to edit but have the freedom to use CSS in any capacity to apply their own design to the existing content.

 #### Not So Beautiful Design